 Swagbucks is easy and fun, but you cannot really make a living there.
 Amazon’s Mechanical Turk is a better source of income, although you still have to work long and hard for small amounts of money until you get good at it.
 Some people get very good at it and manage to make over $100/week.
 I am not one of those people.
 However, I do know people who consider $100/week to be a bad week.
 I make about $20/week, which is what most people who post at TurkerNation earn in a day.
 If you want to learn more about Mechanical Turk, I highly recommend you join TurkerNation, which is in the process of moving to Slack.
 Read the Daily Great HITs thread and ask questions, they are very helpful.
-I might come back later and add some more links, but everything is available at TurkerNation.
+I might come back later and add some more links, but everything is available at TurkerNation’s Reddit page.
 (MTurk does not have a referral program so don’t worry about my link.)
 Please find the invite to join the Slack channel there.

 Another Crowdsourcing site is Prolific Academic.
 You can make decent money for the time spent there, but there is not always work available.
 This is why I use all 3 sites.
 With Prolific Academic, you have to remember to check the site often, to see if they have anything new for you to do.
 With Mechanical Turk there is always something to do and you can use various scripts to help find good work, as well as the aforementioned Daily Great HITs thread.